Bee a Beekeeper

 How to Start Beekeeping

-For those interested in beekeeping, we recommend beginning your planning and research a year in advance.
-The bees do most of their work in spring, and by summer it’s often too late to start a new bee hive.
-Spend the year reading free education materials online and join our club to attend field days, find a mentor and more.
+For those interested in beekeeping, we recommend beginning your planning and research during late fall and winter.
+The bees do most of their work in spring between April-June, and by summer it’s too late to start a new bee hive.
+Target installing your bees in April.
+Spend the winter reading free education materials online and join our club to attend field days, find a mentor and more.
+The KBA and other bee clubs will typically host bee schools in the fall and winter.
 Beekeeping can be a large investment upwards of $1000 to start, so we want you to be ready.
 The KBA is here to help!

-• During the winter, reserve or purchase your bees.
+During the winter, reserve or purchase your bees.
 Bees can sell out quickly in early spring.
+Local nucs and hygenic mite resistant bees are the best option.
+The most common are 3lb packages that can be shipped thru the mail or picked up.

 Package